6.1 Liability Insurance Basics

 2. Duty to Indemnify

-Definition: The insurer must pay damages you're legally obligated to pay, up to policy limits.
+The insurer must pay damages the insured is legally obligated to pay, up to the policy limit.
+Unlike defense, indemnity applies only when liability is actually established — by judgment or settlement.

 Defense Costs: Inside vs. Outside Limits